 6. Responsiveness

-6.1 The Trustees or Complaints Officer will write to the complainant detailing the outcome of the complaint with the reasons for their decision.
+6.1 All relevant staff will be involved in the investigation and of the outcomes and any follow up actions required.
+The Trustees or Complaints Officer will write to the complainant detailing the outcome of the complaint with the reasons for their decision as soon as the answer is known.
 They will set out the steps to be taken to remedy the problem and any outstanding actions.
 Before finalising the decision, the complainant will be offered the opportunity to make clear their position, the outcome they are seeking and comment on any adverse findings before the final decision is made.
 A full record will of the complaint will be kept, along with any review, correspondence and the outcomes of each stage.

 6.2 The following communication process will be adhered to all stages of the complaint: